spy2410/netflix-clone/README.md

 # netflix-clone

-Made netflix clone with the help of HTMl and CSS only
+Made netflix clone with the help of HTML and CSS only